AikoMidori/steam-library/README.md

         - Change library button fontsize.
         - Smoother transition effects.
         - Miniprofiles have been completely remade.
-        - New scollbar and optional colors added.
+        - New scrollbar and optional colors added.

     Coming Soon:
         - The ability to change Games Grid